 5. Can you afford it?

 Even if you set up shop in empty space at your barn and use display units you already own—such as old bridle holders, saddle racks, clothes hangers, bookshelves and tables—starting a tack shop requires a capital investment in merchandise.
 And that cost can put quite a dent in your savings account.
 If you buy 10 to 15 saddles—which is a small order from a manufacturer—then you’re looking at around $5,000 to $10,00.
-Beyond that you’ll also need price tags, bags and a cash register.
+Beyond that you’ll also need price tags, bags and a cash box or cash register.
 If you’ll accept credit cards, there are additional equipment requirements.

 You can trim corners here and there.
 For instance, you could re-use plastic grocery bags rather than buying new bags printed with a store logo.
 You also can make your own advertising fliers and provide some sales via the Internet.